Hated in the Nation (album)

-Hated in the Nation is a compilation album by American punk rock musician GG Allin, released on cassette tape by ROIR.
+Hated in the Nation is a compilation album by American musician GG Allin, released on cassette tape by ROIR in 1987.
 It consists mainly of then-out-of-print recordings by Allin with his early-era backing groups the Jabbers, the Scumfucs, and the Cedar St. Sluts.
 Hated in the Nation became Allin's first widespread international release.
-Since it is a compilation intended to both document Allin's early recording career up to that time and to attract new fans to his music, it is the only GG Allin title that has never gone out-of-print; according to his official website, it is also one of the most popular items in Allin's discography.
+Since it is a compilation intended to both document Allin's early recording career up to that time and to attract new fans to his music, it is the only GG Allin title that has never gone out-of-print; according to his official website, it is also one of the most popular releases in Allin's discography.